karibza/karibza/README.md

 # ◸ OMG IT'S KARIBZAS ◿
 Hi!
-Yes I'm karibza, also known as: Robert ; NATHF ; je
+Yes I'm karibza, also known as: NATHF ; je ; Nofinall

-There's some information about me as you can see! - Last edited: 05.04.2026 ─────────────────────────────────────────────────────────────────────
+There's some information about me as you can see! - Last edited: 18.06.2026 ─────────────────────────────────────────────────────────────────────
 # ◸ About Me ◿
 → I'm 14 years old; I speak Russian and English.